 Types of Dual Diagnosis Therapy Techniques

 When it comes to addiction treatment, there are many different methods and techniques that are used.
-While some may be effective in certain cases and some may not be as effective, there are a few that are especially effective in dual diagnosis treatment.
-Every professional, high-quality treatment center will make a recovery plan for you specifically, but there are a few types of therapies you will most likely encounter.
+While some may be effective in certain cases, and some may not be as effective, there are a few that are especially effective in dual diagnosis treatment.
+Every professional, high-quality treatment center will create a recovery plan for you specifically, but there are a few types of therapies you will most likely encounter.

 Alternative therapies are less-intensive activities, the goal of which is to reduce stress levels and generally make recovery easier on the client.
 Stress plays a large role in determining the success of recovery, so decreasing stress levels of clients is always a priority.
 If a client is uncomfortable in recovery, it should be brought to their case manager’s or the treatment center management’s attention.